Confidence is returning to Cyprus’ housing market

-- Nicosia registered 708 sales contracts in the first seven months of 2017, up by 22.9% a year earlier.
+- Nicosia registered 1,010 sales contracts in the first half of 2019, up by 29% from a year earlier.

 Interest rates continue to fall

-Interest rates in Cyprus continue to fall, following European Central Bank (ECB) key rates.
-As of June 2017, the following average housing loan rates applied in Cyprus:
+Interest rates in Cyprus remain low, following European Central Bank (ECB) key rates.
+As of June 2019, the following average housing loan rates applied in Cyprus:

 Mortgage market declining

-- Housing loans to domestic residents dropped slightly by 1% y-o-y in June 2017
+- Housing loans to domestic residents dropped almost 21% y-o-y in June 2019

 Property frauds in Cyprus are a huge problem for expat homeowners, but also for developers, banks, and the government.
 Many buyers have lost their homes after the developer went bankrupt, despite having paid in full.